Cravings can be intense, and you’re not weak for feeling them! But you don’t have to give in.

 There have been major strides in identifying, researching, and utilizing medications that can counter the phenomenon of craving.
 This is often called medically-assisted treatment (MAT).
 FDA-approved medications can reduce cravings for opioids and alcohol, and have been shown to improve people’s well-being in recovery and to reduce relapse.
 Recent research provides hope that MAT for methamphetamines may be on the horizon, but a treatment plan for that has not been approved yet.

 Some believe that using medication to reduce cravings is ‘cheating.’
 But we think that it only makes sense to use effective tools that are available to you.
 Cravings are a symptom of a health issue (substance use disorder), and there is nothing wrong with treating that symptom.
 Especially when doing so leads to greater success in reaching your recovery goals.
-MAT is most effective in combination with behavioral health support, so many programs (including Workit’s) offer it in conjunction with counseling and therapy modalities.
+MAT is most effective in combination with behavioral health support, so many programs (including Workit’s) offer it in conjunction with coaching, counseling, or therapeutic options.

 Fight cravings with these strategies